Licensed Since 1981

-Being a California native I decided it would be nice to get Uncle Ron's 6-land call to keep it in the Martin family after he passed.
+Being a California native later I decided it would be nice to get Uncle Ron's 6-land call to keep it in the Martin family after he passed.
 The family was happy about that.
 I applied for and received it.
 But later, having a recreational insterest in CW contesting I began having some issues with so many dits in the call sign, (dah-dah-didit didihdahdit); and, being in "1" land there were some drawbacks especially in VHF DX'ing and contesting.
 So, I applied for and got my old call sign...WK1V.
 Two years later I reapplied for the W6ZF call...man... that did not sit very well with some over zealous call sign cops.
 But that's a whole other story and some friendly conversation with Riley Hollingsworth.
 Hi hi.

-When the cw dit issue cropped up again, as I was becoming more active in contesting, my message to the local reflector engendered a helpful response from K1RV, Pi.
-He suggested "W1KQ" and a couple of other call signs I might cultivate from the SK pool.
+The cw dit issue cropped up again, as I was becoming more active in contesting, my message to the local reflector engendered a helpful response from K1RV, Pi.
+He suggested "W1KQ" and a couple of other call signs that I might cultivate from the SK pool.
 W1KQ was still a valid call sign in the FCC database but the previous holder had been SK for more than two years.
 I took action to have the license canceled and applied for it.
 The call W1KQ was granted to me on February 9, 2007.
-It's been over 7 years now and there are still some local hams who give me a friendly ribbing and ask me what my call sign is today.
+It's been over 8 years now and there are still some local hams who give me a friendly ribbing and ask me what my call sign is today.